dianavile/ArcadeGame/Object-oriented programming in JavaScript.md

 2. `isPrototypeOf();`
 3. `Object.getPrototypeOf();`

-- Every time an object is created, a special property is assigned to it under the hood: `constructor`.
-- It returns a reference to the constructor function that created that object (`object.constructor`).
+Every time an object is created, a special property is assigned to it under the hood: constructor.
+It returns a reference to the constructor function that created that object (`object.constructor`).

 ##### Subclasses
-To set up the prototype of an object ourselves, we use:
+To set up the prototype of an object ourselves, we use `Object.create()`.
-`Object.create()`.
 This is a clean method to establish prototypal inheritance.